CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricSwitchControlPolicy.md

 ```

 ### -VlanPortOptimizationEnabled
 To enable or disable the VLAN port count optimization.
+This feature will always be enabled for Cisco UCS Fabric Interconnect 9108 100G.

 ```yaml
 Type: bool